Document Guide — Police Clearance

 UKVI · Settlement · ILR Route A

-Authentication route Route A — Translator-Certified Workflow (1) Police clearance certificate obtained (seal preserved) → (2) MOFA apostille → (3) Certified Translation by third-party translator, where requested Notary public Usually not requested, depending on the receiving authority Legal basis UK Home Office guidance — Settlement and ILR applications may request police clearance certificates from countries where the applicant resided during the relevant period Validity period Within 6 months of issuance
+Authentication route Route A — Translator-Certified Workflow (1) Police clearance certificate obtained (seal preserved) → (2) MOFA apostille → (3) Certified Translation by third-party translator, where requested Notary public Usually not requested, depending on the receiving authority Legal basis UK Home Office guidance — Settlement and ILR applications may request police clearance certificates from countries where the applicant resided during the relevant period Validity expectation Validity expectations vary by receiving authority, visa category, filing type, and the authority's current written instructions.

 Common use cases Settlement (Indefinite Leave to Remain) · Conversion from Skilled Worker to permanent residence · UK citizenship application · Medical / nursing licensure (GMC, NMC)